mzaera/notes_2021/README.md

 Param: Grid/FromDepth = "true"                             [Create occupancy grid from depth image(s), otherwise it is created from laser scan.]
 Param: Grid/GroundIsObstacle = "false"                     [[Grid/3D=true] Ground segmentation (Grid/NormalsSegmentation) is ignored, all points are obstacles.
 Use this only if you want an OctoMap with ground identified as an obstacle (e.g., with an UAV).]
 Param: Grid/MapFrameProjection = "false"                   [Projection in map frame.
 On a 3D terrain and a fixed local camera transform (the cloud is created relative to ground), you may want to disable this to do the projection in robot frame instead.]
-Param: Grid/MaxGroundAngle = "45"                          [[Grid/NormalsSegmentation=true] Maximum angle (degrees) between point's normal to ground's normal to label it as ground.
+Param: Grid/MaxGroundAngle = "45"                          [[Grid/NormalsSegmentation=true] Maximum angle (degrees) between points normal to grounds normal to label it as ground.
 Points with higher angle difference are considered as obstacles.]
 Param: Grid/MaxGroundHeight = "0.0"                        [Maximum ground height (0=disabled).
 Should be set if "Grid/NormalsSegmentation" is false.]
 Param: Grid/MaxObstacleHeight = "0.0"                      [Maximum obstacles height (0=disabled).]
 Param: Grid/MinClusterSize = "10"                          [[Grid/NormalsSegmentation=true] Minimum cluster size to project the points.]